You searched for:

 A l'arme! was first the call itself and then, in the form alarme, it became the name of this sudden summons.

-The English alarm, which comes from this origin, first had the same meaning, but gradually broadened to indicate a warning signal of any kind of danger, and then the apparatus for giving this signal; such as, a fire bell.
+The English alarm, which comes from this origin, first had the same meaning, but gradually broadened to indicate a warning signal of any kind of danger, and then the apparatus for giving this signal; such as, a fire alarm.

 It is interesting to also note that alarm has developed an additional meaning: the fear which results from a warning of danger.